zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 - Code linting and minifying
 - Service worker generator for assets pre-caching and other optimizations
 - Responsive starter templates optimized for both desktop and mobile
-- Progressive Web App (PWA) with 95-100/100/100/100 score in Lighthouse test for mobile devices
+- Progressive Web App (PWA) templates with 95-100/100/100/100 score in *Lighthouse* test for mobile devices

 {% unpre %}